Agricultural Permits for New or Increased Water Supplies

 Water withdrawals for agricultural purposes that were registered prior to February 15, 2012 or their annual water usage reported to DEC prior to February 15, 2012 are exempt from permitting requirements.
 However, these withdrawals remain subject to annual reporting and registration requirements.

-A permit is also required if an agricultural facility that was previously below the threshold volume and exempt from reporting and permitting requirements increases its water withdrawal to above the threshold volume.
-A new permit must also be acquired when an already permitted facility plans to increase its withdrawal.
+- A facility that was previously below the threshold volume and exempt from reporting and permitting requirements but increases its water withdrawal to above the threshold volume, or

 Use the graphic below to determine if you need to obtain a permit for your agricultural facility.